leecher1337/ntvdmx64/readme.txt

    development has been switched to MINNT tree.
    This build method therefore is DEPRECATED in favour of the MINNT build systemand will not receive any future updates!
+   This build is left unmaintained and unchecked, so don't complain if it doesn't build anymore.
    Please note that you need Windows XP for building.
    Build instructions in: doc\old-src.txt
  * HAXM
    Instead of using the emulated CCPU, it uses HAXM VT-x hardware accelleration (CPU needs to support it), so it is significally faster in textmode.
-   But it doesn't support DPMI yet and will probably never support graphics, as it is technically impossible to emulate a real VGA card with sufficient performance on VT-x
-   Works with minnt and old-src build.
+   But it will probably never support graphics, as it is technically impossible to emulate a real VGA card with sufficient performance on VT-x Works with minnt and old-src build.
    Build instructions in: doc\haxm.txt
  * MINNT